 What is being decrypted and proxied?

 Some solutions, such as deep packet inspection solutions on the gateway of a network, will inspect all of the traffic sent through at it a granular level to look for information, such as strings of malicious code, or confidential information.
 This is *not* what the SSL Decryption for the Intelligent Proxy does, instead, this is really just the Intelligent Proxy for SSL websites.
 The only thing that is being inspected are the requested URLs and domain names that are considered suspicious to begin with and are on our 'grey list', and we will block HTTPS URLs if they're considered malicious in our ruleset.
-We are not recording (or even looking) at anything beyond the URLs and the domain names themselves.
+We are not recording (or even looking) at anything beyond the URLs, potentially malicious files (and checksums) and the domain names themselves. and the domain names themselves.